 Balaclavas are often used for snowboarding

-Face masks or ski masks cover all but the eyes and nostrils and are used to will keep your nose and mouth protected from the cold and wind.
+Face masks or ski masks (even bandanas work well as face masks) cover all but the eyes and nostrils and are used to will keep your nose and mouth protected from the cold and wind.
 In addition, covering the nose and mouth is beneficial in climates with low humidity.
 This way you limit the drying of the mucous membranes in the nose and throat.
 Though some people prefer wearing ski and face masks even in bitter cold and severe blizzards, bear in mind that they don’t cover your neck or forehead.
 This is actually the main difference between balaclavas and face masks.
 Unprotected areas are prone to severe burns and frostbite in mountain conditions.
 Be mindful of this when choosing headgear for your winter expeditions.

 Headbands and ear bands